janclemenslab/xarray-behave/README.md

 ## Usage
 See `demo.ipynb`.

-`psv.py` plots song and video in synchrony. see top of `psv.py` for usage/arguments/keys.
+Use `python -m xarray_behave.ui datename` for starting the UI.
+See top of `xarray_behave/ui.py` for usage/arguments/keys.